 Gyroscope also includes further lines of defense.
 The reserve can be recapitalized through auctioning governance tokens.
 In fact, Gyroscope governance is incentivized to do this at opportune times to build asset buffers against shocks as opposed to solely as a last resort backstop during a crisis.
 The Gyroscope mechanism can also work side-by-side with a leveraged loans mechanism (like Maker) to strengthen stability.

 Gyroscope involves multiple SAMMs, which each concentrate liquidity within the PAMM band between Gyro Dollars and another paired asset.
 These provide guarantees on highly liquid paths in and out of Gyro Dollars.
 The SAMMs are also independent from each other: if the paired asset in a SAMM fails, then the remaining SAMM pools can still function, unlike one common AMM pool today.
-The SAMMs will form the center of a network of connecting pools that will allow efficient trades.
+The SAMMs will form the center of a network of connecting pools that will allow efficient routing of trades.
 Some Gyroscope reserve vaults will deploy assets into pools that augment this network, and other existing AMM pools will connect with paired assets in the SAMMs.

 Continue on to learn more about how the Gyroscope mechanisms work.

 The Gyroscope gamified testnet is out.
 Follow our walk-through here to play the game and join the community.